Reed-Compbio-Classes/bio131-S24-syllabus/doc/assessment/components.md

 There are three types of work that will be done outside of class: work on **biology and computational thinking concepts**, work on **programming skills**, and work on **biology and society**.
 In addition to these three themes, there is also some in-class work that will count towards your grade.
 All work will be assessed as "complete," "partially complete," or "missing" according to the criteria below.

 Each section also includes a number of choose-your-own (CYO) assignments.
 You will have time to complete one or more of the CYO assignments near the end of the semester; they are explained in more detail in the [grading contract](gradingcontract.md).
+All work for the course must be completed by the last day of finals (Thursday, May 9th) at 5pm.

 ## 1. Biology and Computational Thinking